 Because of his great power and mighty strength,

 These Magi were attentive to the signs that were visible in nature and instead of exploiting nature's signposts for their own ends, they were simply obedient to what they heard and saw.

 Imagine packing up and heading off on a long and dangerous journey just to follow a star!
 (If you haven't read TS Elliot's "Journey of the Magi" you should read it after this...)
 The Magi were not only obedient to God's prompting, but they were courageous enough to head off on an adventurous journey and gutsy enough to defy Herod's wishes.

 What would the modern day Magi look like today?
 And how could we be like them?

 Firstly I think one needs to be sensitive to the "signs of the times" - not astrology per se - but rather a being sensitive to what God might be doing in our world that many others aren't seeing.
 The writer of Chronicles talks about the men of men of Issachar, "who understood the times and knew what Israel should do..."
 (1Chron12:32)

-Secondly we need to be sensitive and obedient to the promptings and responsive to the signs and needs that God is drawing to our attention.
+Secondly we need to be sensitive and obedient to the promptings and responsive to the signs and needs that God is drawing our attention to.
 We need to be willing to go and willing to be prompted.
 The Magi followed the star's guidance, but also listened to the dream they had about Herod.
-But their greatest sensitivity is shown in the gifts they bring: Gold symbolising Jesus' kingship, Myrrh which anticipated Jesus sacrificial death and Frankincense which pointed to His role as our priest.
+But their greatest sensitivity is shown in the gifts they bring: Gold symbolising Jesus' kingship, Myrrh which anticipated Jesus sacrificial death and Frankinsense which pointed to His role as our priest.